gvwilson/thirdbit/src/fiction/santas/index.md

 he whirled around,
 shifting his grip a moment later to get the thigh out of his face.[^thigh-face]

-[^thigh-face]: If you ever pick up a leg to wave at someone, please remember that it has a knee.
+[^thigh-face]: If you ever pick up a leg to wave at someone, please remember that it bends at the knee.

 "How about you put that back?" the Elfabot suggested.